...

 Gudari-numa Pond is Actually not a Pond?

 That is right.
-Although it is called a marsh, it is actually a clear stream gently flowing continuously.
+Although it is called a marsh, it is actually a clear stream that flows gently and continuously.
 The amount of water flowing out is about 200,000 tons per day, and the water temperature is about 7 degrees.

 Trekking along the marsh, you can get to the far bank of the marsh.
-But just be aware of where you are going to step on as it can be unstable due to the water flow.
+However, be aware of where you step, as the ground can be unstable due to the water flow.
 Wear a pair of boots to prevent your feet from getting wet.

-The marsh is also known as one of the only few places in Japan where you can find five different kinds of planarians living in the marsh.
-Other areas that planarians inhabit are only in Hokkaidō and Aomori Prefectures.
+The marsh is also known as one of the few places in Japan where you can find five different kinds of planarians living in the marsh.
+Other areas where planarians are found are limited to Hokkaidō and Aomori Prefectures.

 Although their length is only around 1 cm, they are flatworms with strong regenerative power.
 Please don’t try to do it, but they can still live even if their bodies are cut in half Σ(゚Д゚).